 - MAT CBT Test Cities

 MAT PBT and MAT CBT have their own advantages and disadvantages.
-One key aspect is that the test cities for both are different.
+While PBT is suitable to some students, others prefer CBT.
+One key aspects of MAT exam mode is that test cities for both of them are different.

 | Particulars |